milandekruijf/minishell/README.md

 ### Linting

 In order to lint the project, you must have [Norminette](https://github.com/42School/norminette) installed.
-Run the following command in the project root directory.
+Run the following command in the project root directory to lint the project.

 ```sh
 make lint